 FIRE SAFETY - NSW

-These reforms aim to improve the rigour and checking in the design, approval, construction and maintenance phases of the building life cycle.
+NSW Government has introduced reforms to fire safety to improve the quality of checks made throughout the design, approval, construction and maintenance phases of a building.

 Further information can be found on the NSW Government Website -